 Teva shares pounded by new threat to Copaxone

-- U.S. Supreme Court divided on patent dispute between Teva and generic rivals
+- U.S. Supreme Court Divided on Teva Dispute

 Teva Pharmaceuticals’ shares took a tumble on the Tel Aviv Stock Exchange Sunday, after the Indian generic drugs firm Dr. Reddy filed the first patent challenge in the United States against Teva’s best-selling multiple sclerosis drug Copaxone.
 Teva confirmed late on Thursday it had received the first paragraph IV notice for its three-times-a-week, 40 milligram version of Copaxone, and that it would file a lawsuit for patent infringement against Dr. Reddy within 45 days.
 Filing of the lawsuit will trigger a 30-month stay of approval of Dr. Reddy’s application with the U.S. Food and Drug Administration.
 Dr. Reddy plans to challenge a patent that Teva says protects the 40-milligram version of the drug until 2030.
 Shares of Teva, which earned 63% of its operating profit from the MS drug in the second quarter, closed down 2.9% to 176.80 shekels ($50.86) in Tel Aviv.